dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 ``docker push verschwoerhaus/digitransit-ui:2020-01-21``.
 Note, the ``build`` and ``push`` instruction uses the pattern ``<Docker ID>/<container name>:<container tag>``.
-You might want to call the instruction ``docker login`` to be able to push the container to your Docker account.
+You might want use your own account and call the instruction ``docker login`` to be able to push the container to your own Docker account.

 5. Building digitransit-proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~